Beauden Barrett: 2019

 Following the 2019 Super Rugby season, Barrett re-signed with New Zealand Rugby through to 2023, also announcing that he would be switching Super Rugby clubs, from the Hurricanes, to the Auckland-based Blues.
 Barrett finished his career with the Hurricanes as their all-time leading points-scorer, with 1238 points, also finishing as the fourth-to-most capped Hurricane of all-time, behind Conrad Smith, Ma'a Nonu and current All Blacks teammate, TJ Perenara.

 In the All Black's 2019 Rugby Championship campaign, Barrett started one game at first five and two games at fullback.
 Even after partially handing over the kicking duties to Richie Mo'unga, Barrett was able to score a total of 20 points across the All Black's 3 games, making him the All Black's top point scorer (10 points vs Argentina, 5 points vs South Africa, and 5 points vs Australia.

 After continued poor performances by Ben Smith and Rieko Ioane, Barrett started his third consecutive test at fullback, against Australia during the second Bledisloe Cup test of 2019.
 The 36-0 win was also a success for Barrett's partnership with Richie Mo'unga, the new regular at first-five, with Mo'unga having overtaken Barrett as the first-choice.

 All Blacks Head Coach, Steve Hansen named Barrett in New Zealand's 31-man squad for the 2019 Rugby World Cup on 28 August 2019, with the competition set to be Barrett's second World Cup.
 Barrett went on to play in five tests during the competition, although it ended in disappointment for New Zealand, who finished in third place.

 2020

-In a season disrupted by COVID-19 Barrett played for the Blues in the 2020 Super Rugby season until it was suspended and in the subsequent 2020 Super Rugby Aotearoa season.
+In a season disrupted by COVID-19, Barrett played for the Blues in the 2020 Super Rugby season until it was suspended and in the subsequent 2020 Super Rugby Aotearoa season.

+On the 5 November 2020, Barrett represented the North Island in the 2020 North vs South rugby union match.

-In October and November the All Blacks played six tests and Barrett appeared in five of them, three against Australia and two against Argentina.
+In October and November, the All Blacks played six tests and Barrett appeared in five of them, three against Australia and two against Argentina.
 He started as first five-eighth in the last test against Australia but in the other four tests he started at Fullback.
 He did not score any tries or points, Richie Mo’unga and Jordie attended to goal kicking duties.